omondiEric/whereYouArt/contextualReview.md

 We also found that people like to visualize information, especially through pictures.
 They provide a physical connection between the past and the present.
 We also learned that people are interested in being involved with special programs(WALLS) that may help them discover more about the museum.

 # Participants
+### 1)Jim -
+A Male, senior student at williams,who has been to WCMA before, and usually visits about twice a year.
+The CI took place at the WCMA reading room.
+In looking at old photos of the original museum building, Jim frequently looked back and forth between the photo (of just the octagonal rotunda section) and the current rotunda next to us.
+Jim had never seen the past buildings that became the WCMA we know today.
+He especially enjoyed learning more about things with which he is familiar, but didn't know the history of such as the eyes in front of WCMA.

+### 2)Tanaka
+A high school student at Greylock, who Has never been to WCMA.
+CI took place outside of WCMA.
+Tanaka developed an interest in knowing about programs that could help her know more about the museum and its art.
+She was particularly interested in the WALLS program.

+### 3)Karl
+ A Male, senior student at Williams, who takes mostly div 3/2 courses and has never been to WCMA before.
+CI took place at TCL 216
+On exploring WCMA history, Karl took interest in the design of the website and critiqued the website as a whole.

 # Themes and Process